Did you know: a leaky gut could be behind your chronic fatigue.

 How a leaky gut is connected to chronic fatigue

-One small study even showed that once LPS levels decreased (likely indicative of repair to a leaky gut) participants experienced an improvement in fatigue, joint pain, and cognitive function.
+One small study even showed that once LPS levels decreased (likely because of repair to a leaky gut) participants experienced an improvement in fatigue, joint pain, and cognitive function.
 (17) Clearly, there’s a strong connection between CFS and leaky gut.
 The simple act of addressing your gut is likely to improve your energy!

 How to heal a leaky gut